DiegoAlvesOL/CS_Assignment2/README.md

 Change log:
-now this text is only present in the adjustReadme2 branch
+now this text is only present in the adjustReadme2 and adjustReadme3 branch
 Version: 2.0
 Branch: adjustReadme2